World Championships: Brace up for great performance, Aliu urges Amusan

-Aliu made the appeal in an interview with the News Agency of Nigeria (NAN) on Friday in Lagos, urging Amusan to put behind her the suspension saga by the Athletics Integrity Unit (AIU).
+Aliu made the appeal on Friday in Lagos, urging Amusan to put behind her the suspension saga by the Athletics Integrity Unit (AIU).

 The panel of the Disciplinary Tribunal, by majority decision, found that Amusan had not committed an Anti-Doping Rule Violation (ADRV) of three Whereabouts Failures within a 12 months.